Anbu005/counter-app/README.md

-# 🧮 Counter App – Jr Software Engineer Coding Test
+# 🧮 Counter App with History Tracking

 A simple counter application built with **Angular**.